Skip to main content

 You can create, rename, or reorganize folders at any time.

-When you upload an estimate through the Financials section, Brelly's AI reads the document and extracts every line item — descriptions, quantities, unit costs, totals, and categories — automatically.
+When you upload an estimate through Financials, Brelly reads the document and extracts line items such as descriptions, quantities, unit costs, totals, and categories.
 This powers the Reconcile tab for side-by-side comparison.

 6. Set the Source:

-- Policyholder — your estimate or your contractor's scope
+• Policyholder for your estimate or your contractor's scope

-1. If this is a supplemental estimate, toggle the supplemental option and select the parent estimate it supplements.
+7. If this is a supplemental estimate, turn on the supplemental option and select the parent estimate it supplements

 Reviewing Extracted Line Items